umamule/movie_recommandation/README.md

         The primary goal of a movie recommendation system is to filter and present content that matches a user’s taste, saving them time and improving user satisfaction.

 Types of Recommendation Techniques
     A.  Content-Based Filtering:
        1. Recommends movies similar to those the user has liked in the past.
        2. Considers movie features like genre, director, cast, keywords, etc.
             Example: If a user likes sci-fi movies, it will suggest other sci-fi titles.

     B. Collaborative Filtering:
         Recommends movies based on the preferences of similar users.

         Types:
-          User-Based: Finds users with similar tastes and recommends what they liked.
+          1.User-Based: Finds users with similar tastes and recommends what they liked.

-          Item-Based: Finds movies liked by similar users and suggests them to you.
+          2.Item-Based: Finds movies liked by similar users and suggests them to you.
                 Example: "Users who watched Inception also liked Interstellar."

     C.Hybrid Filtering:
-        Combines both content-based and collaborative filtering for better accuracy.
+        1.Combines both content-based and collaborative filtering for better accuracy.

-        Overcomes limitations of individual techniques.
+        2.Overcomes limitations of individual techniques.